Institutions concerned about Greek debt sustainability - document

 "In sum, an appropriate combination of extension of maturities and grace periods for principals and interests would allow to bring Greece debt back to a sustainable level in gross financing needs terms without the need for a nominal haircut as stated by the Euro Summit of 12 July," it added.

-The analysis saw privatization proceeds, excluding those from banks, of 13.9 billion euros through 2022.
+The analysis saw privatisation proceeds, excluding those from banks, of 13.9 billion euros through 2022.

 The institutions expect the Greek economy to shrink by 2.3 percent this year and by 1.3 percent next year, before returning to 2.7 percent growth in 2017.